Red Flags: How to Handle Inappropriate Interview Questions

 • Where will you rank our program?

-Inappropriate questions can be disguised within questions that seem like they are about the medical school application process.
+Inappropriate questions can be disguised as questions about the medical school application process.
 You may not be asked outright if you are married or have kids, but the interviewer could use another question to uncover this information.

 Watch out for questions that blur the lines between appropriate and inappropriate, such as:

-• Did you receive a lot of offers from other schools?
+• Did you receive many offers from other schools?

 • Will your accent affect how you will be able to perform as a doctor?